DavisStanko/battlesnake/README.md

 The snake currently does the following when prompted to move:

 1. Decides against moves that result in instant death if possible (ex. moving into itself, moving out of bounds, or moving into and opponents body).
-    - If there are no safe moves it moves down just in case (read why in the next steps section).
+    - If there are no safe moves it moves down (helps to differentiate between purposeful move and error since errors make the snake move up).
     - If there is one safe move it moves there.
     - If there are multiple safe moves, it continues its' calculations.
+    - If a snakes tail is guaranteed to move out of the way (because they can't eat this turn) then the tile occupied by the tail is considered safe.
 2. Avoids possible head on collisions with bigger or equally sized snakes.
     - Head on collisions are not covered by step one as all snakes move at once.
 Therefore we need to look into where the opposing snakes head *could* end up and avoid that if collision would kill us.
 3. Attempt possible head on collisions with smaller snakes.